 Regaining testamentary freedom is usually straightforward.
+Under the Succession Regulation, testators can choose the law of their country of nationality to apply to their estate instead of Cyprus law.
 Individuals who enter Cyprus to take up permanent residence can establish a Cyprus International Trust under the International Trusts Law before becoming resident in Cyprus.
 If a Cyprus International Trust is not an option (for example, because the individual is a tax resident of Cyprus in the year preceding the year of creation of the trust) a local trust should provide a way around the forced heirship provisions, though without a Cyprus International Trust's other benefits.